leolikestocode/udacity-memory-game/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the Memory Game project from Udacity.

+It started from the Udacity's starter code and was completed changing HTML, CSS and JavaScript.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Dependencies
+ - Font Awesome
+ - Google Fonts
+ - Bootstrap

- - Internet connection is needed
+ - Internet connection